demacdolincoln/test-sentiment_analysis/README.md

 # test-sentiment_analysis
 *a simple test for sentimento analysis using gensim, pytorch, numpy...*

-I used [this dataset](https://www.kaggle.com/vdemario/teste-de-c-digo-nlp/notebook), it's is very small for goods results but is interesting about overfitting
+I used [this dataset](https://www.kaggle.com/vdemario/teste-de-c-digo-nlp/notebook), it's is very small for good results but is interesting about overfitting

 This experiment is composed in 3 notebooks: